FAQs

 • DSAFIE is intended to provide help clearing defensible space for people who due to age or temporary or permanent physical limitations are unable to do the work for themselves and who cannot afford to hire a contractor to do the work for them.
 Currently the program relies on applicants to self-certify that they meet those qualifications instead of applying any specific income limit.

 • Probably not.
-MCFSC focuses on education, on advocating for home hardening work and on wildfire fuel reduction work immediately around homes and communities and along roads that function as fire breaks and critical emergency ingress and egress.
-We typically do not do work on larger properties and do not develop forest management plans.
+The Mendocino County Fire Safe Council (MCFSC) focuses on education, home hardening, and wildfire fuel reduction work around homes and communities, as well as along roads that serve as fire breaks and critical emergency access routes.
+We typically do not work on large properties or develop forest management plans.

-Organization that can help with that type of work include the Mendocino County Resource Conservation District and the Natural Resource Conservation Service.
+Organizations that can help with this type of work include the MMendocino County Resource Conservation District and the Natural Resource Conservation Service.

 • Check out this link to Fire Safe Marin’s page on Fire-Resistant Tarps